article_14070.jpg

 Give friends and family a heads-up

-If you’ve noticed that Baby has moved into this stage, where he is nervous around new people, letting your friends or family know ahead of time that he might be a little shy with them at first can help ward off hurt feelings.
+If you’ve noticed that Baby has moved into this stage, where they are nervous around new people, letting your friends or family know ahead of time that they might be a little shy with them at first can help ward off hurt feelings.
 It’s one thing to hear that a baby is nervous with new people, and might need a little time to warm up to you.
 It’s another for your best friend’s child to start sobbing at the sight of you.

 Take it slow